MobileChromeApps/mobile-chrome-apps/docs/CreateProject.md

     cca create YourApp

+Know what you're doing?
+You can also provide the App Id and the App Name from the command line:

+    cca create YourApp com.your.company.YourApp "Your App"

 If you have already built a Chrome App and wish to port it to a mobile platform, you can use the `--link-to` flag to create a _symlink_ to it:

     cca create YourApp --link-to=path/to/manifest.json